rust-lang/book/nostarch/chapter16.md

 ### Similarities Between RefCell<T>/Rc<T> and Mutex<T>/Arc<T>

-You might have noticed that `counter` is immutable, but we could get a mutable reference to the value inside it; this means `Mutex<T>` provides interior mutability, as the `Cell` family does.
+You might have noticed that `counter` is immutable but we could get a mutable reference to the value inside it; this means `Mutex<T>` provides interior mutability, as the `Cell` family does.
 In the same way we used `RefCell<T>` in Chapter 15 to allow us to mutate contents inside an `Rc<T>`, we use `Mutex<T>`